lisahh986/Data-Science-Salary-Prediction/README.md

 Data Science Job Salaries Dataset contains 11 columns, each is:
 1.	work_year: The year the salary was paid.
 2.	experience_level: The level of experience a person holds in a particular job.
 This is a key determinant in salary calculation as typically, more experienced individuals receive higher pay due to their advanced skills and knowledge.
 3.	employment_type: The nature of the employment contract such as full-time, part-time, or contractual can greatly influence the salary.
-Full-time employees often have higher annual salaries compared to their part-time or contractual counterparts.
+Full-time employees or contractors often have higher annual salaries compared to their part-time.
 4.	job_title: The role an individual holds within a company.
 Different roles have different salary scales based on the responsibilities and skills required.
 For example, managerial roles typically pay more than entry-level positions.salary: The total gross salary amount paid.
 5.	salary_currency: The currency of the salary paid as an ISO 4217 currency code.
 6. Salary in usd: The total gross salary amount converted to US dollars.
 This allows for a uniform comparison of salaries across different countries and currencies